 The modern man doesn’t always have it easy.
 Sure, there are a lot of benefits to living in this day and age, but it comes with new expectations too.
+For example, have you ever wondered how to stop ear hair from growing?
 As a gentleman, you’re supposed to be clean, well-groomed, and educated.
 It’s a lot to manage.
 What’s crazy is that overlooking one tiny thing can completely destroy your image and leave you frustrated and alone at night.
 Well, help is available.
 One thing you’re never going to miss again is the gross hair in your ears.
 You’re going to learn how to take care of that right now.
 You’ll probably sleep better at night, too.

 It’s All about Reduction

 Male grooming comes in many shapes and sizes, but there are some general rules that can help guys master new areas and techniques.
 Perhaps the most universal truth of all is that you don’t want to be completely hairless.
 Apply the idea to your genitals for a second.
 Sure, hairless balls can feel good, and a lot of women like that, but if you completely shave every inch of your body below the belt, you’re going to look like an alien.
 It’s probably been a while, but do you remember The Matrix?
 Remember when Keanu Reeves first wakes up and is completely hairless?
 If he couldn’t pull it off in his prime, you can’t pull it off now.